rebcabin/tangledown/README.md

 > First, write a paper about your code, explaining, at least to yourself, what you want to do and how you plan to do it.
 Flesh out your actual code inside the paper.
 RUN your code inside the paper, capturing printouts and charts and diagrams and what not, so others, including, first, your future self, can see the code at work.
 Iterate the process, rewriting prose and code as you invent and simplify, in a loop.

-## Executable Order Versus Narrative Order
+## THAT'S JUST JUPYTER, RIGHT?

 > Ok, that's just ordinary Jupyter-notebook practice, right?
 Code inside your documentation, right?
 Doxygen and Sphinx inside-out, right?

-No, Literate Programming is _both_ inside out _and_ upside-down from the usual, broken, way!
-"Notebook" solves the inside-out problem; Literate Programming solves the upside-down problem.
+Notebooks solve the ***inside-out problem***, but ordinary programming is _both_ inside out _and_ upside-down from literate programming.
+Literate Programming solves the upside-down problem.

-With ordinary notebook practice, you must write everything in ***executable order***, because a Jupyter notebook is just an interface to an execution kernel.
-The notebook inherits the sequential constraints of the underlying intrepreter and compiler.
+With ordinary notebook practice, you write everything in ***executable order***, because a Jupyter notebook is just an interface to an execution kernel.
+Notebooks inherit the sequential constraints of the underlying intrepreter and compiler.
 Executable order usually forces us to define all details before using them.
 With Literate Programming, you write in ***narrative order***, much more understandable to humans.

 Executable order is usually the reverse of narrative order.
 Humans want to understrand the big picture *first*, then the details.
 They want to see the box-top of the jigsaw puzzle _before_ looking at all the pieces.
 Executable order is ***upside-down*** to the human's point-of-view.